 Always verify county abbreviations with official sources, such as the USPS website or official government databases.
 These sources provide the most accurate and up-to-date information.

-For example, before sending a mass mailing, use the USPS address validation tool to check the accuracy of your addresses, including county abbreviations.
+As an example, before sending a mass mailing, use the USPS address validation tool to check the accuracy of your addresses, including county abbreviations.

 Context Matters